-What are some of the most common mistakes made that can lead to FCC or U.S. Coast Guard enforcement action?
+What are some of the most common violations made that can lead to FCC or U.S. Coast Guard enforcement action?

-If you think "How will they be able to catch me?"
-You may want to think again.
+Don’t ever think; "How will they be able to catch me?"
+You may want to rethink that.
 All radios have a unique electronic signature.
-There is also the equipment out there to take human "voice prints" of transmissions.
+There is also equipment out there to take human "voice prints" of radio transmissions.
 More importantly, depending on the severity of the violation, the FCC working with the USCG will go to almost any length in an effort to prosecute those that violate the laws when using their radio.

-And while we are on the subject of language, allow me to reiterate: "the marine radio is most definitely not a CB."
-Nothing says "IDIOT" to the rest of the listening world, like "Hey Good Buddy, Ya Got your Ears On?"
+And while we are on the subject of language, allow me to reiterate: "The marine radio is most definitely not a CB."
+Nothing says "IDIOT" to the rest of the maritime listening world, like "Hey Good Buddy, Ya Got your Ears On?"

-We all know what it is like trying to communicate with another station especially on a nice weekend during boating season.
-Now throw in a major holiday like Memorial Day or the 4th of July and Good Luck!
+Many of us already know what it is like trying to communicate with another station especially on a nice weekend during boating season.
+Now throw in a major holiday like Memorial Day Weekend, the 4th of July or Labor Day Weekend and Good Luck!
 You might have better luck learning semaphore or flashing light.
-Frustrating doesn't even come close in describing the chaos!
+Frustrating doesn't even come close to describing the chaos!

-10 Minutes after turning on your radio and listening to this, you are usually asking yourselves just where the FCC is when you need them.
+10 Minutes after turning on your radio and listening to this, you are usually asking yourselves just where the FCC and the Coast Guard are when you need them.
 Will it ever stop?
-Probably not.
-When you have children, whether aged 4 or 40, using the radio, I'm afraid it is going to continue.
+Who Knows!
+When you have children, whether aged 4 or 40, using the radio, I'm afraid it is going to continue for the foreseeable future.